13Genius/docker-redis/README.md

 Usage
 -----

-To create the image `genius/redis`, execute the following command on the genius-redis folder:
+To create the image `13genius/redis`, execute the following command on the 13genius-redis folder:

-	docker build -t genius/redis .
+	docker build -t 13genius/redis .

 Running the Redis server